fbpx

 • Save

-When it comes to hiking in New England, it’s harder not to see fall color than it is to find it, so finding a trail isn’t hard.
+When it comes to hiking in New England, it’s harder not to see fall color than it is to find it, so locating a trail alive with brilliant crimsons and yellows isn’t hard.
 What becomes difficult is whittling it down to a meager list.

 One of our favorites remains the Heublein Tower hike in Connecticut.
 Here, a short steep climb to the Talcott Ridge offers views of Simsbury below and the far-off western hills beyond.
 Keep walking and you’ll soon reach the picturesque Heublein Tower.
 It’s part history lesson and all far-off views taken in either from the stone patio or atop the upper viewing area achieved by climbing the interior stairway of the tower.